From BR Bullpen

 Wood was the winning hurler in the 10,000th win in Chicago Cubs history, doing so on April 23, 2008 against the Colorado Rockies.
 With two outs in the 9th, he blew the save when Scott Podsednik singled and Ryan Spilborghs tripled, but Chicago scored in the 10th.
 Kip Wells took the loss.

 On May 18, 2012, Wood announced publicly that he would pitch one more time for the Cubs, and then retire.
 His last outing came that same afternoon, in an interleague game against the Chicago White Sox.
 Wood replaced Jeff Samardzija with one out in the 8th, struck out the only batter he faced, Dayan Viciedo, and then was replaced by James Russell, leaving to a standing ovation and hugging his son Justin on the dugout steps.
 He had also started his career with a strikeout, fanning the Montreal Expos' Mark Grudzielanek, the first batter he faced in his debut on April 12, 1998.
+He was the fastest starting pitcher to reach 500 strikeouts, needing 404 2/3 innings to do so in 2001; his mark was erased by Yu Darvish, who took three fewer innings to reach the milestone total in 2014.

 Notable Achievements